 Bogle also conceived and co-hosted for the Turner Classic Movie channel a 38-film series called Race and Hollywood—tracing the depictions of African Americans in Hollywood—from the silent period with The Birth of A Nation (1915) up to Carl Franklin’s Devil in a Blue Dress (1995) and Spike Lee’s Get on the Bus (1996).
 Last April, he was one of the film authorities who participated in TCM’s important film festival in Los Angeles.
 In total, the various screenings were seen by 17,000 people.
 Bogle also was one of the commentators for the seven-part documentary series on the history of Hollywood titled Moguls and Movie Stars (2010).
 In 2008, Bogle was also the keynote speaker for the annual convention of the American Library Association in Anaheim, California.
 There was a record turnout for his presentation.

-Presently, Bogle teaches at both the University of Pennsylvania and New York University’s Tisch School of the Arts.
+Last year, Bogle released his newest book Elizabeth and Michael: The Queen of Hollywood and The King of Pop, A Love Story.
+Presently, he teaches at both the University of Pennsylvania and New York University’s Tisch School of the Arts.
 He divides his time between New York and Los Angeles.